jochu/swank-clojure/README.md

 * lib/ - all .jars in here are added to the classpath
 * src/main/clojure, src/test/, target/classes,
   target/dependency - added if pom.xml exists (maven-style)
+  All jars in target/dependency will be added as well.

-Your project should include *all* its dependent jars (including Clojure and Swank-Clojure if desired) in either lib/ or target/dependency.
+Your project should include *all* its dependent jars (including Clojure and Swank-Clojure) in either lib/ or target/dependency.
 If it depends on more than just Clojure, Contrib, and Swank, it's recommended that you use a dependency manager such as maven to place these.

 If you add jars to lib/ and want to use them, simply invoke M-x swank-clojure-project again to restart with them on the classpath.

+## Embedding

-You can embed swank in your project and connect via Emacs to an already-running instance:
+You can embed swank in your project, start the server from within your own code, and connect via Emacs to that instance:

     (ns my-app
       (:use [swank.swank :as swank]))